couchbase/kv_engine/etc/couchbase/kv/serverless/README.md

 `max_connections_per_bucket` This is an integer value containing the maximum number of (external) connections to be permitted to select a given bucket.

+`read_compute_unit_size` This is an integer value containing the size (in bytes) of a compute unit used for reading.

+`write_compute_unit_size` This is an integer value containing the size (in bytes) of a compute unit used for writing.